-Professor Jeff Bates of the Materials Science & Engineering Department at the University of Utah will speaking at TEDx Bountiful 2023 on Saturday, February 4, 2023 at the Bountiful Davis Arts Center in Bountiful, Utah.
-Prof. Bates who works with polymer materials and biodegradable polymer materials will be giving a lecture titled “The Problem with…
+Professor Jeff Bates of the Materials Science & Engineering Department at the University of Utah spoke at TEDx Bountiful 2023 on Saturday, February 4, 2023 at the Bountiful Davis Arts Center in Bountiful, Utah.
+Prof. Bates who works with polymer materials and biodegradable polymer materials gave a lecture titled "The Problem with Plastics."
+Watch Prof.…

 In a world where renewables are the future of energy generation, researchers around the world are constantly chasing the best, most efficient technologies for each kind of clean energy source.
 For solar photovoltaic energy generation, solar panels use semiconductor materials to convert light into electrical power.
 Each material technology has a different world record efficiency…